Program Details

 African American Studies Student Learning Outcomes

-African American Studies students should value:
+African American Studies students should value community understanding and engagement by:

 African American Studies Model Four-Year Plan